 Months of entry

-The overall aim is to allow students to deepen their understanding of political communication in national and international contexts and, where relevant, their skills in this field.
-More specific aims include:
+The MA Political Communication will deepen your understanding of political communication in national and international contexts and, where relevant, your skills in this field.

-- Exploring the political content of the mass media
+- Explore the political content of the mass media

 - Examine the impact of media coverage of politics on audiences